External Credits Policy

 External Credits refer to Ministry-approved documented prior learning.
 An official list of External Credits approved by the Ministry is provided to schools on an annual basis in which some external credentials are classified as required courses and others as elective courses.

-External credits cannot be granted for courses required for graduation.
+External credits cannot be granted for courses required for graduation, except for Grade 12 credits, as outlined below.

 Grade 12-level external credentials count towards the required number of Grade 12 level credits needed to satisfy graduation requirements.